“Deep into that darkness peering, long I stood there, wondering, fearing, doubting, dreaming dreams no mortal ever dared to dream before.”

 If you don’t know this scene, than you haven’t played Fatal Frame 3, one of my favorite video games of all time.
 You may not know this about me, but I am an avid fan of horror video games (not survival horror, but psychological horror).
 Silly, I know, considering I tend to draw such pristine and shiny things as angels.
 It’s around this time of year that I whip out my collection of Silent Hill and Fatal Frame games and let the shimmering worlds of nightmares, dripping walls, and deep, disturbing folklore soak into my bones.

 I wonder sometimes why we are drawn to such images of the grotesque?
 Why on earth would I enjoy a game where the walls crawl with something that looks disturbingly like entrails or the ghost of a poor woman who was once sacrificed lurches inexorably towards me with an accursed touch?
+Why should I enjoy such a game rather than enjoying online casino game in a top rated casino and spending my time winning huge amount of money.
 There is an inescapable artistry to it that disturbs and fascinates me.
 Enthralling are these games like Silent Hill that can tell the story of ones dreams and nightmares affecting the real world for one like myself who has had plenty of dreams and nightmares plaguing them in the wee hours.

 I don’t think it’s too much of a leap to ask ourselves the same question about macabre art and literature.
 From the works of Tim Burton and Neil Gaiman to some of the more grotesque perversions of Dali and the Surrealists, how can we look at things which are not considered ‘beautiful’ and find them fascinating?
 It seems against common sense, but I could stare at Dali’s work for hours pondering what tormented dreams he must have had, or curl up with Edgar Allan Poe’s stories and delight in all the images of masks and swirling dancers falling to the floor that Masque of the Red Death conjures for me.